 - want a simple and practical method to learn endgame correctly

 This course is designed mainly for students at a 1300-2100 rating level.
 However, it will still be useful for higher-rated students as well.

 Understanding practical endgames

 testing your abilities in evaluating an endgame.
-He will give you eight positions from the different type of endgames and from the different level of players and different eras of chess.
+He will give you eight positions from the different types of endgames and from the different levels of players and different eras of chess.

 He then reveals the process of understanding and evaluating those positions.

 - What defensive technique to use in Endgames with a material disadvantage?